eFuse-Inc/work-samples/backend.md

 ## Key Results

+- Does the work sample project's title include the applicant's name?
 - Can an engineer manage a post via REST calls?
   - Post, Put, Get, Delete
 - Can an engineer retrieve a list of all posts via REST call?